Your Company’s Online Brochure: A 5-Page Website

 There are still a lot of businesses who have not built a site.
-They try to get by with Facebook, Yelp, and Google My Business, a business listing on Google.
+They try to get by with Facebook, Yelp, and Google Business Profile, a business listing on Google.

-Facebook, Yelp, and GMB are all phenomenal tools, but they can never replace having a website of your own for two reasons.
+Facebook, Yelp, and GBP are all phenomenal tools, but they can never replace having a website of your own for two reasons.

 - You do not control these sites.
 At any time, any one of them could decide to delete your page, depublish your page, or lock down your page so you can’t make changes.